-A: There is no page limit on the writing sample.
+A: The writing sample should be no more than 30 pages.
 You may submit your undergraduate senior thesis, a master's thesis, or other writing you have done for school that you feel demonstrates your writing skills.

 A: We do not offer a stand-alone master's degree in Sociology.
-Unfortunately, we accept students only to our Ph.D. program.Ph.D. students may complete an MA along the way while enrolled in the Ph.D. program, but we do not offer a terminal master's degree and therefore do not consider students whose primary goal is to earn an MA.
+PhD students may complete an MA along the way while enrolled in the PhD program, but we do not offer a terminal master's degree and therefore do not consider students whose primary goal is to earn an MA.

 A: Please note that we no longer offer admission for the spring semesters, so admission to the program for the spring semester is not an option.

-Q: I am interested in getting my Ph.D in Sociology and was wondering if I would be able to join the program at the University of Maryland If I have a MS in Legal Studies?
+4: I am interested in getting my PhD in Sociology and was wondering if I would be able to join the program at the University of Maryland If I have an MS in Legal Studies?

-A: We consider any student who has completed at least a bachelor's degree, and regardless of in what field your degrees were completed.
+A: We consider any student who has completed at least a bachelor's degree, regardless of the field in which the degree was completed.